kudobuilder/kudo/keps/0028-transient-parameters.md

 Pros:
 - Would work well for manually triggered plans
 - The parameter scope would be clearly defined
-- Transient and permanent parameters can be used at the same time
+- Transient and persistent parameters can be used at the same time
 - A prefix will make it clear which type is used when invoking `kudo install`, `kudo update` or `kudo plan trigger`

 Cons:
 - Could potentially increase the size of the operator.yaml (If parameters are defined there)
 - If the same parameter is used for two different plans, it would have to be repeated. ( for example BACKUP_NAME, used for backup and restore plans)
 - The format of `{{ $.PlanParams.backup.NAME }}` is problematic if the same resource is used in multiple plans
+- Plan specific parameters are not necessarily transient - Some persistent parameters may be plan specific as well
-- Implementation would be more complex (New PlanParams map, enhanced verification to make sure that resources that use a plan parameter are only used in the correct plans, ...)
+- More complex implementation (New PlanParams map, enhanced verification to make sure that resources which use a plan parameter are only used in the correct plans, ...)

+Plan specific parameters may not really be the solution for the User stories in this KEP, but they might be useful in other circumstances.

-## Transient parameters only on `kudo plan trigger`
+### Transient parameters only on `kudo plan trigger`

 This proposal would not require new configuration options in the operator definition.
 Normal parameter definitions can be used, the handling depends on the usage: